michaelcpuckett/sw-app-router/README.md

 ### `client.tsx`

-This file hydrates the React components on the client side using `react-dom/client`.
+This file hydrates the React components on the rendered pages using `react-dom/client`.

 ### `PageShell.tsx`

-This component wraps the rendered pages, injecting metadata and initial data into the HTML.
+This component wraps Page Components, injecting metadata and initial data into the HTML.

 ### `prepare.ts`